Medicaid controlled care reform bundle breeds optimism

 Harston said IAMHP also supported the MCO evaluation.

-“IAMHP became supportive of the Managed Care Assessment because it introduced in tons wished investment and balance to the Medicaid program,” he said.
-“The evaluation will generate a tax of $1.2 billion-plus extra federal dollars amounting to a near $2 billion funding inside the Medicaid application.”
+“IAMHP became supportive of the Managed Care Assessment because it introduced tons of wished investment and balance to the Medicaid program,” he said.
+“The evaluation will generate a tax of $1.2 billion-plus extra federal dollars amounting to nearly $2 billion funding inside the Medicaid application.”

 John Hoffman, a spokesman for DHFS, stated the branch “has been implementing some upgrades to assist carriers better serve Medicaid participants and to correct for software additives that were inadequately evolved under the preceding administration.”

-“The Department should make certain this program runs as correctly as possible, and we can actively interact the entire scope of available equipment to deal with the issuer and different issues right away and correctly with robust and vigorous oversight,” Hoffman stated.
+“The Department should ensure this program runs as correctly as possible, and we can actively interact the entire scope of available equipment to deal with the issuer and different issues right away and correctly with robust and vigorous oversight,” Hoffman stated.

 Related Posts